Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 This dialog is accessible from the Calibration menu, or via CTRL+O.

-Vista or Windows 7 users: Please see Vista / 7 Issues before you begin calibration.
+Vista or Windows 7 - 10 users: Before you begin calibration, please see Vista / 7 / 8 / 10 Issues.

 Auto-Calibration determines the relative step sizes of the mixer attenuators on your sound card, and also determines the timing delay needed to synchronize simultaneous input and output data streams ("full-duplex" operation).
 It eliminates the need to use manual Generator Calibration, unless your sound card does not support full-duplex mode.